appwrite/docs/README.md

 ?>
 ```

 All screenshots should be in PNG format and taken from a 1290 x 848 px viewport.
 Appwrite console screenshots should display the account name `Walter O'Brian` with a profile image of WO.
 Do not include any sensitive data in images.
-All screenshots of the Appwrite dashboard should support light and dark mode.

 Do not include any sensitive data in images.
-All screenshot of the Appwrite dashboard should support light and dark mode.

 ### Terminology
 Appwrite has many services and features.
 Our word choices must be consistent across the many documentation pages to communicate clearly and precisely.